 - The 2020 Census is important for constituents of San Francisco to fill out so the federal government is able to accurately allocated funds and resources to each community.
 CYC ensured that as many people got counted as possible with a campaign to educate and register for the census.

 - The economic impact of COVID-19 put a lot of immigrant families at high risk with being able to afford basic necessities.
 CYC helped ease some financial burden by providing over 700 families with $1M in financial relief.

 - CYC educational programs serve students in the San Francisco public school system.
 A number of students face barriers to distance learning due to factors such as lack of access to technology or special needs.
 To address this issue, CYC partnered with the city to open up two in-person learning hubs at the Ingleside Branch Library and Willie “Woo Woo” Wong Playground for those students who had difficulty distance learning.

 - In response to the rise in violence and crimes against the AAPI community, CYC partnered with Chinese for Affirmative Action, Chinese Progressive Association, and New Breath Foundation to form the Coalition for Community Safety, and Justice to keep communities safe.

 “Youth Unity Mural” is a community-driven art collaboration in the Bayview between San Francisco African American Arts and Culture District, Chinese Culture Center, Bayview YMCA, and CYC.
 Participants…

 From May 5th to May 9th our amazing CYC youth and community partners from Bayview MAGIC, 3rd Street Youth Center & Clinic, and BAYCAT (Bayview Hunters Point Center for Arts &…

-CYC’s Bayview office was a designated Questionnaire Assistance Center that was designed to help the community fill the census.
-With the Bayview office being closed, the team is…
+CYC’s Bayview office has been designated as a Questionnaire Assistance Center, designed to help the community complete the 2020 census.
+With the Bayview office closed due to COVID-19,…